Omar Hakim: Career

 Hakim first came to major attention backing Carly Simon in 1980, and joined Weather Report in 1982.
 He played drums on David Bowie's most commercially successful album, 1983's Let's Dance, as well as the follow-up, Tonight, in 1984.
 Bowie described Hakim as "a fascinating drummer, with impeccable timing" and "always fresh in his approach".

-At the end of 1984, Hakim joined Dire Straits as drummer while recording their fifth album Brothers in Arms.
-Hakim temporarily replaced the band's then-permanent drummer Terry Williams, when his performance was felt to be unsuitable for the desired sound of the album after most of the album tracks had been recorded.
+At the end of 1984, Hakim joined Dire Straits as drummer while recording their fifth album Brothers in Arms at the now-abandoned AIR Studios in Montserrat.
+Hakim temporarily replaced the band's then-permanent drummer Terry Williams, who had been sidelined and released from the recording sessions by producers Mark Knopfler and Neil Dorfsman, as his drumming performance was felt to be unsuitable for the desired sound of the album after most of the album tracks had been recorded.
 Hakim re-recorded all the drum tracks on the album within three days and then left for other commitments.
-Hakim and Williams are both credited on the album, however all of the drumming on the final album was performed by Hakim with the exception of the improvised crescendo at the beginning of “Money for Nothing”.
+Hakim and Williams are both credited on the album, however the drums on most tracks on the final album were performed by Hakim, apart from the hit single "Walk of Life" and the improvised drum crescendo at the beginning of "Money for Nothing".
+(According to another interview with Neil Dorsman, Williams played toms and tom fills throughout “Money for Nothing” and "Walk of Life", while Hakim played drums on all the remaining tracks on the album).

 Hakim was also part of the band for Sting's album The Dream of the Blue Turtles, which was released in June 1985.